seemoo-lab/openhaystack/README.md

 ![Setup](Resources/Setup.jpg)

 ## OpenHaystack Mobile
-OpenHaystack Mobile is a complete reimplementation of the OpenHaystack MacOS application for smartphones.
+OpenHaystack Mobile is a complete reimplementation of the OpenHaystack macOS application for smartphones.
 The app provides the same functionality to create and track accessories and aims to increase the usability, especially for new users.
-In contrast to the MacOS application, the location reports cannot be fetched directly on the smartphone, so the app requires a proxy server hosted on Mac hardware to access the Find My network.
+In contrast to the macOS application, the location reports cannot be fetched directly on the smartphone, so the app requires a proxy server hosted on Mac hardware to access the Find My network.
 The proxy server can be accessed over a network by multiple users simultaneously.

 <img width="300" src="./Resources/mobile-map-view.png"> <img width="300" src="./Resources/mobile-accessory-history.png">